Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Introduction

+{\bf Is Prompt Engineering a Solution?} Despite its widespread use in enhancing in-context learning, prompt engineering is not the panacea it is often made out to be~\cite{wang2022self,sun2023principle,zhou2022large,yang2023large}.
+To encourage the generation of longer and more complex instructions, we explored infusing prompts with extra requirements, such as ``generate algorithms of intermediate level'' (for HumanEval) and ``the instructions should not be too easy'' (for GSM8k).
+However, as shown in Figure~\ref{fig:length:a}\ref{fig:length:c}, this approach did not effectively solve the problem of producing short instructions.
+A more advanced variant of prompt engineering, Evol-Instruct, employs multiturn strategies to incrementally enhance the complexity and variety of instructions.
+However, we will show in \S~\ref{sec:exp:creativity} that Evol-Instruct is unable to generate instructions that semantically align with the target instruction distribution.

+{\bf Has the Problem Been Solved by the More Advanced GPT4o?} We performed additional evaluations using the advanced GPT4o model, which is equipped with superior reasoning and long-text processing capabilities.
+Figures~\ref{fig:length:gpt4o:humaneval}\ref{fig:length:gpt4o:gsm8k} illustrate that while GPT4o outperforms gpt-3.5-turbo-instruct in terms of average output length on the HumanEval benchmark, it still falls short of generating instructions longer than 100 tokens.
+Similarly, on the GSM8k benchmark, GPT4o shows no marked improvement in its capacity to produce longer instructions.
+Consequently, the challenge of generating complex instructions remains with the more advanced GPT4o.

-In this paper, we unveil a novel insight regarding the sample generation capabilities of FT models.
-Surprisingly, we find that {\it even when relying solely on 10 samples, a straightforward fine-tuned model is capable of generating instructions that align with the target task distribution.} In particular, the FT models are able to generate long and complex instructions.
-In Figure~\ref{fig:length:b}, FT models generate instructions of length $\ge 100$ for HumanEval, and in Figure~\ref{fig:length:d}, of length $\ge 60$ for GSM8k, both matching the actual distribution.
+In this paper, we unveil a novel insight into the instruction generation capabilities.
+Surprisingly, we find that {\it even when relying solely on 10 samples, a straightforward fine-tuned model is capable of generating instructions that align with the target task distribution.} In Figure~\ref{fig:length:b}, FT models generate instructions of length $\ge 100$ tokens for HumanEval, and in Figure~\ref{fig:length:d}, of length $\ge 60$ tokens for GSM8k, both matching the actual distribution.
+In addition, the generated instructions span the target distribution (\S~\ref{sec:exp:creativity}), and exhibit high diversity (\S~\ref{sec:exp:diversity}).

-Besides, generating samples with FT models brings more advantages.
-The generated instructions can span across different regions of the target distribution (\S~\ref{sec:exp:creativity}), remain of high diversity (\S~\ref{sec:exp:diversity}), high quality (\S~\ref{sec:exp:quality}).
-Besides, generating instruction with open-source LLMs is much cheaper than ICL from close-source LLMs (e.g. ChatGPT).

-According to these findings, we introduce Ada-Instruct, a few-shot instruction generation procedure for downstream tasks.
-The three phases of the overall process are illustrated in Figure~\ref{fig:intro}.
-In the most critical Step 1, we fine-tune open-source LLMs using few-shot task samples for instruction generation.
-Utilizing the fine-tuned instruction generator, we then generate a large number of instructions that are aligned with the distribution of the target downstream tasks.
-This approach diverges from the typical use of in-context learning (ICL) for instruction generation in Self-Instruct strategies~\citep{wang2022self,alpaca}.
-Step 2-3 adhere to a conventional Self-Instruct methodology.
+Based on these findings, we introduce Ada-Instruct, a few-shot instruction generation procedure for downstream tasks.
+We fine-tune open-source LLMs using few-shot task samples for instruction generation, instead of ICL as in Self-Instruct.